 - 28.7.1 Two semi-circles shall be drawn on the field of play.
 The semi-circles shall have, as their centre, the middle stump at either end of the pitch.
 The radius of these semi-circles shall be 30 yards (27.43 metres).
 The semi-circles shall be linked by two parallel straight lines drawn on the field (as illustrated in Appendix 4).
-This fielding restriction area should be marked by a continuous white line or 'dots' at 5 yard (4.57 metres) intervals, each 'dot' to be covered by a white plastic or rubber (but not metal) disc measuring 7 inches (18 cm) in diameter. - 28.7.2 At the instant of delivery: - 28.7.2.1 During the Powerplay Overs (as set out below), only two fielders shall be permitted outside this fielding restriction area at the instant of delivery. - 28.7.2.2 During the non-Powerplay Overs, no more than five fielders shall be permitted outside the fielding restriction area at the instant of delivery
+This fielding restriction area should be marked by a continuous white line or 'dots' at 5 yard (4.57 metres) intervals, each 'dot' to be covered by a white plastic or rubber (but not metal) disc measuring 7 inches (18 cm) in diameter. - 28.7.2 At the instant of delivery, no more than five fielders may be outside this area. - 28.7.3 In the event of an infringement of any of the above fielding restrictions, the striker's end umpire shall call and signal 'No ball'.